-Government says it is not completely ruling out the aforementioned projects in the medium term and estimates that total power generation from wind will amount to 660GWh.
+Government says it is not completely ruling out the aforementioned projects in the medium term and estimates that total power generation from wind will amount to 660 GWh.
 Other studies offer a higher potential capacity by assessing the feasibility of wind energy development in other locations.

-Challenges and opportunities
+Challenges and Opportunities

 Wind energy is well recognised as a clean alternative to conventional fossil fuel-fired power.
-Though wind energy does not release air pollutants and GHGs during its operations, it can potentially bring an adverse environmental impact, especially on local ecosystems, by potentially reducing, fragmenting, or degrading habitats for wildlife, fish, and plants.
+Though wind energy does not release air pollutants and GHGs during its operations, it can potentially bring an adverse environmental impact, especially on local ecosystems by potentially reducing, fragmenting, or degrading habitats for wildlife, fish, and plants.

-The construction of offshore wind farms is very likely to impact marine mammals.
+The construction of offshore wind farms is very likely to affect marine mammals.
 Activities of greatest concern are pile driving and increased vessel traffic.
 Moreover, as wind turbines operate, birds migrating through the area may collide with moving blades, causing higher mortality rates.
-In addition, the transmission of produced electricity via cables emit an electromagnetic field, which could affect the movement and navigation of species sensitive to them (Bailey, Brookes, and Thompson 2014).
+In addition, the transmission of produced electricity via cables emits an electromagnetic field, which could affect the movement and navigation of species sensitive to them (Bailey et al. 2014).
 Both HKE and CLP have environmental permits for wind farm developments and they consider mitigation measures as part of the permit application process.
 However, due to the potential impact of wind power on wildlife, the power companies must continue to pay attention to and minimise their environmental impact.

 A significant limitation is the various human activities in Hong Kong waters that interfere with the development of offshore wind farms.
+Using all 1,659 km2 of Hong Kong's waters, Li (2000) estimates that offshore wind has the